Duke basketball under Jon Scheyer: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 The Blue Devils were preparing for Cameron Boozer to be one-and-done ever since he committed to the school, so they're prepared for his departure.
 However, the program had to be a bit surprised that another prized freshman from the Class of 2025 decided to hop into the transfer portal.
 Nik Khamenia, a five-star who was the No. 15 overall prospect in his class, could be taking his talents elsewhere after being a role player last year.
 Khamenia started five of 38 games, averaging 5.7 points and 3.3 rebounds, and even with him in line for more playing time with Cameron Boozer likely leaving, Khamenia joined the portal on Wednesday.

 Two big names Duke is waiting to hear from are Cayden Boozer, the twin brother of Cameron, and big man Patrick Ngonba II.
 A couple potential big-name targets mentioned on TheDevilsDen are Wisconsin high-scoring wing John Blackwell and Kansas big man Flory Bidunga.
+The former Jayhawk is set to visit Duke's campus on Sunday, amid interest from other schools such as Michigan, Louisville and St. John's.
 Get the latest Duke basketball roster news at TheDevilsDen.

 How to get insider Duke basketball roster updates